SMH110/widgets/readMe.md

 #Calculator
 A basic client side calculator
 - Don't use the keyboard!
+Use the mouse instead.